-With the advent of Blockchain and the increased awareness of the value of asset tokenisation that facilitated, Andreas renewed his involvement in the topic, and founded digi.cash as a next generation tokenisation approach (now combined with Blockchain), as well as founding Trovio (formally Infinigold - digitisation of gold initially with the Perth Mint).
+With the advent of blockchain and the increased awareness of the value of asset tokenisation that facilitated, Andreas renewed his involvement in Digital Finance, and founded digi.cash as a next generation tokenisation approach (now combined with blockchain), as well as founding Trovio (formally Infinigold - digitisation of gold initially with the Perth Mint).

-Prof. Ross Buckley KPMG Law - King & Wood Mallesons Professor of Disruptive Innovation
+Prof. Ross Buckley

+KPMG Law - King & Wood Mallesons Professor of Disruptive Innovation